Metro-wide availability protection

 everRun with SplitSite extends the protection of your business from localized power failures and building-wide problems using physical machines located in different buildings or data centers.
 With everRun SplitSite, if disaster strikes in one location, applications and data are immediately available, up-to-date, and fully operational at another location without IT staff intervention.
 SplitSite connects two physical machines (PMs) in two geographically separated sites.
 SplitSite provides application availability across both sites using synchronous replication.
 Both HA high availability (HA) and fault tolerant (FT) protection levels can be selected.
 And as in a single-site configuration, everRun automatically detects disk and network failures and operates around them.
 For virtual machines with FT protection, SplitSite will keep VMs running with no downtime, even through a PM or site failure.
 When a failed site or PM is returned to service, everRun SplitSite will automatically resynchronize disk drives and VM memory.

 everRun’s SplitSite supports disaster-tolerant deployments that maintain hardware redundancy, as well as redundancy of physical computer rooms and the buildings containing them.
-By supporting geographical separation, this powerful disaster tolerant solution further safeguards your business from major downtime due to potentially catastrophic events, such as flooding and power outages. everRun SplitSite eliminates.
+By supporting geographical separation, this powerful disaster tolerant solution further safeguards your business from major downtime due to potentially catastrophic events, such as flooding and power outages. everRun SplitSite eliminates the cost and complexity associated with typical reactive recovery products.
+Customers often use SplitSite in larger campus or metropolitan settings, as a real-time alternative to multi-site disaster recovery.

 - Protection against localized power failures and building-wide problems